The Science of Hand Washing

 alcohol-based, waterless antiseptic gels on the hands (unless the hands are

-visibly dirty or contaminated).
 When compared to soap and water, or

 antibacterial soap and water, the hand